US Navy’s lead Ford-class aircraft carrier completes PIA, prepares for 1st deployment

 “Historically, about 40% of modernization work on Nimitz-class carriers goes into rip out, which involves cutting and welding,” said Downey.

 “The Navy specifically designed Ford with a flexible infrastructure, so you can build in new capabilities to enhance system integration that facilitate immediate operational gains for the warfighter.”

 Four months into the PIA, the navy-industry team turned over to CVN 78’s crew the ship’s 11th and final advanced weapons elevator (AWE), marking a significant milestone for one of the ship’s most complex new technologies.

-USS Gerald R. Ford-class AWEs employ electromagnetic motors as opposed to more labor-intensive, hydraulic systems, which enables fewer sailors to move ordnance safely from weapons magazines to the flight deck with unparalleled speed and agility.
+USS Gerald R. Ford-class AWEs employ electromagnetic motors as opposed to more labor-intensive, hydraulic systems, which enables fewer sailors to move ordnance safely from weapons magazines to the flight deck.